Bhargavi Nilayam

 The film depicts a compassionate relationship between a talented novelist and the spirit of a beautiful lady who had been murdered.
 The novelist is writing the story of this lady, into whose house he has moved in as tenant.
 The film mirrors in a meta-cinematic fashion the close and often symbiotic relationships between Malayalam filmmakers and writers in depicting a writer at work, collaborating with an intangible agency in the form of the eponymous Bhargavi.
-It was the directorial debut of noted cinematographer A. Vincent.
-It is especially noted for its camera works by P. Bhaskar Rao and music by M. S. Baburaj.
-It is generally regarded as the first horror film in Malayalam and was one of the biggest hit films of all time.
+It was the directorial debut of A. Vincent.
+It is generally regarded as the first horror film in Malayalam.